wp-plugins/cf-whiteboard/readme.txt

 The whiteboard contains external links for athlete support purposes.
 By installing this plugin, you give CF Whiteboard permission to embed these external links.

 == Changelog ==

+= 2.5.0 =
+* Updated Whiteboard theme.
+* Workaround for sites using Theme Fusion themes.

 = 2.4.6 =
 * Workaround a WordPress bug with WordPress export/import that caused corrupted Whiteboard data (had no effect on athlete data).